ianderrington/genai/docs/Using/ethically/index.md

 7. Observability: Allows one to observe the AI to be evaluated
 8. Positive Impact: Creates positive value for all parties
 9. Private: Appropriately protects the privacy rights of people
-10. Secure: Cannot be mis-used intentionally or unintentionally
+10. Secure: Cannot be misused intentionally or unintentionally

 ## Bias and Fairness